alncat/cryoem/README.md

 OPUS-SSRI(Sparsity and Smoothness Regularized Imaging) is a stand-alone computer program for Maximum A Posteriori refinement of (multiple) 3D reconstructions in cryo-electron microscopy.
-It is developed in the research group of Jianpeng Ma in Baylor College of Medicine.
+It is developed by the research group of Jianpeng Ma in Baylor College of Medicine.
 This implementation is based on the software [RELION](https://www.ncbi.nlm.nih.gov/pubmed/22100448).

 ## Installation